pieter-degroote/UltimateKEYS-testing/README.md

 See the folder **`autohotkey-v1.1-kbdusx`** for the overlay scripts for "United States-International".

-These scripts should have the exact same functionality as the main editions, but are intended as overlays for 'United States-International'.
+These scripts should have the exact same functionality as the main editions, but are intended as overlays for "United States-International" (all regular AHK scripts are overlays for standard US QWERTY instead).

 ## Experimental support for AutoHotkey v2.0 alpha :